maxathy/puretome/README.md

-# StoryNest
+# PureTome

 ## Project Overview
-StoryNest is a collaborative memoir monorepo application where real-life stories come to life.
+PureTome is a collaborative memoir monorepo application where real-life stories come to life.
 Authors can write their life journeys, invite characters to validate events, and serialize chapters for a growing audience.
-With built-in tools for monetization and a publishing pipeline on the horizon, StoryNest turns lived experience into legacy — and income.
+With built-in tools for monetization and a publishing pipeline on the horizon, PureTome turns lived experience into legacy — and income.
 ```md
 storynest/
 ├── .yarn/             # Yarn package manager files